Frequently Asked Questions

 The subjects of tutoring sessions differ from school to school.
 Often, there is a variety of subjects covered within one L2L program, and often students ask for support with more than one subject.
 This focus is determined by the School Coordinator, the L2L Tutors, and the Peers.

-L2L School Coordinators are often administrators or guidance counselors.
-This role is open to anyone on staff at a school who is interested in helping students who are at-risk academically to improve and to reach their potential.
 L2L School Coordinators have a passion for learning and for helping others, are creative problem solvers, and believe that all students can succeed under the right conditions with appropriate support.
+This role is open to anyone on staff at a school.
 If you are interested in becoming an L2L Trainer, contact us at email@example.com

 Tutors can benefit from participating in L2L in the following ways: